-Inclusive Public Spaces for Informal Livelihoods: A Discussion Paper for Urban Planners and Policy Makers
+Inclusive Public Spaces for Informal Livelihoods:

 This Discussion Paper was produced by the WIEGO Network as part of the Cities Alliance Joint Work Programme (JWP) for Equitable Economic Growth in Cities.
 The UK Department for International Development (DFID) chairs the JWP, and its members are the United Nations Capital Development Fund (UNCDF), UN-Habitat, Women in Informal Employment: Globalizing and Organizing (WIEGO), the Commonwealth Local Government Forum (CLGF), the Ford Foundation, the Institute for Housing and Development Studies (IHS) at Erasmus University Rotterdam and the World Bank.